About Diabetes: Prediabetes

 Find a Diabetes Prevention Program near you.

 Don’t worry if you can’t reach your ideal body weight.
-Losing 5-7 percent of your weight can significantly reduce your risk for developing Type 2 diabetes by 50 percent.
+Losing 5-7 percent of your weight can significantly reduce your risk of developing Type 2 diabetes by 50 percent.